 Head down to the basement for Burmese restaurants that serve authentic and popular dishes from Myanmar.
 Burmese cuisine is best described as a mishmash of Chinese, Thai, and Indian food, where the flavours are strong and the vegetables are aplenty.

-You can get an All Day Set Meal from $14.90 at Inle Myanmar Restaurant or Fried Rice/Noodles from $2.50 at Mandalay Style Restaurant.
-Just know that you won’t be seeing beef anywhere on the menu here – it’s considered taboo to eat beef in Myanmar.
+You can get a Lunch Special from $8.90 at Inle Myanmar Restaurant or Fried Rice/Noodles from $6.50 at Mandalay Style Restaurant.
+Do note that you can only score the Lunch Special on weekdays from 11am-2pm, and you also won’t be seeing beef anywhere on the menu here – it’s considered taboo to eat beef in Myanmar.

-Don’t forget to order a steamy bowl of Myanmar-favourite Mohinga, which features rice vermicelli in a sour broth of fish paste, beans, and lime.
-Also try the Pickled Tea Leaves Salad for a savoury mix that will give you both a spice kick and caffeine boost in one dish.
+Don’t forget to order a steamy bowl of Myanmar-favourite Mohinga from $11.50, which features rice vermicelli in a sour broth of fish paste, beans, and lime.
+Also, try the Pickled Tea Leaves Salad ($11) for a savoury mix that will give you both a spice kick and caffeine boost in one dish.

 For dessert, look out for a popular Burmese coconut jelly called Kyawk Kyaw, or citrusy Tamarind Juice stocked with a ton of health benefits.